MagosDigitalStudio/ComfyUI-Magos-Nodes/README.md

 ## License

-MIT — free to use, modify, and distribute.
+GNU GPL v3.0 — free to use, modify, and distribute.

 ---